foxmask/joplin-web/README.md

 python manage.py migrate
 ```

-this will add the tables of django but will not change any joplin tables
+this will add the tables of django but will not change any joplin databases.

 ### Running